 USTA High Performance Profile: Testing for Injury Prevention

-The USA Tennis High Performance Profile (HPP) is a series of musculoskeletal tests that was assembled for the purpose of identifying muscular imbalances and pinpointing areas on which tennis players should focus their physical training.
+The USA Tennis High Performance Profile (HPP) is a series of musculoskeletal tests that was assembled for the purpose of identifying muscular imbalances and pinpointing areas where tennis players should focus their physical training.
 The information obtained from the HPP can be used to prevent injury and optimize on-court performance.

 Access additional articles and resources related to strength and conditioning for tennis.